The Tombs of Atuan

 The Tombs of Atuan is quite good, but I see why it is, perhaps, less popular than some of Le Guin’s other works.
 It’s a sequel to A Wizard of Earthsea, but where Earthsea is practically a fairy tale in tone, stylized and sonorous (which is an endorsement, not a criticism, by the way), Atuan is more directly a “fantasy novel.”
 It is not, however, a comforting one, not one where all the pieces fall together nicely, everybody’s problem is solved, the main characters fall in love, and so forth.

-It is a story of beginnings, I think: first of the protagonist’s life as Arha, and then, the re-beginning—or perhaps better said, the resumption of …
+It is a story of beginnings, I think: first of the protagonist’s life as Arha, and then, the re-beginning—or perhaps better said, the …

 reviewed The Tombs of Atuan by Ursula K. Le Guin (Earthsea Cycle, #2)